oracle/nosql-examples/examples-nosql-cluster-deployment/README.md

 ## Configure and start a set of storage Nodes

 Before you configure Oracle NoSQL Database, you should determine the parameters for each Storage Node in the store (cluster).
-We recommend to use the same configuration for all Storage Nodes (SN).
+We recommend usig the same configuration for all Storage Nodes (SN).

 In this repository, we are providing multiple boot scripts (`examples`) using specific values for the parameter `capacity`
 - [boot.sh](./script/boot.sh) non-secure cluster with capacity = 1